Basic Settings

 With nimbu you transpose the accompaniment in real time with the chords you are playing with your left hand.

-Whatever you play, you always play with this supply of at least seven 7 tones.
+Whatever you play, nimbu always translates your chords into chord scales.
+This means you always play with a supply of at least seven 7 tones.
 With one of these three basic settings:

 Chord related playing (auto accompaniment)